JOINT REPLACEMENT: HIP TEP

 The range of services offered by our hip specialist

-MINIMALLY INVASIVE ALMIS ACCESS (FRONT-SIDE)
+MINIMALLY INVASIVE ALMIS APPROACH (ANTEROLATERAL)

 ALL IMAGES Courtesy of MATHYS